 Kindness is the foundation of positive human relationships.
-Kindness is also the foundation of quality anaesthesia, framing not just the goals of care but the paths we tread to reach them: kindness to our patient, kindness to one's team, and kindness to oneself.
+Kindness is also the foundation of quality anaesthesia, framing not just the goals of care but the paths we tread to reach them: kindness to our patients, kindness to one's team, and kindness to oneself.
 Kindness is the oxygen that sustains our practice.

 "[Kindness is] helpfulness towards someone in need, not in return for anything, nor for the advantage of the helper himself, but for that of the person helped." – Aristotle, Book II of Rhetoric

 When we view our practice through the lens of kindness – not empathy, for it helps no one for the anaesthetist to experience the same pains and fears as their patient – we reorient our decisions around "how can I help this person?" with a clarity of purpose unburdened by personal gain.
 This perspective expands our care to embrace the whole person under our care.
+For instance, taking a few extra minutes to explain the procedure to an anxious patient or keeping a family informed and reassured are acts of kindness that impact a patient's experience.

 Kindness to our team means fostering a culture of supportive communication: listening to concerns, acknowledging contributions, and responding to mistakes with constructive compassion.
 How often do you thank your assistant and surgical team at the end of a list?